Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 - **Netconf**: Network Configuration Protocol
 - **Restconf**: RESTful Network Configuration Protocol

-# Overveiw of key challenges for the network management
+# Overview of key challenges for the network management

-In large scale network management environment, a large number of devices from different vendors need to be uniformly managed, which can lead to the following issues:
+In large scale network management environment, a large number of devices from different vendors need to be uniformly managed, which can lead to the following issues or challenges:

 ## Inconsistent YANG Model Support